machh/tcp_server/README.md

-# A thin and simple C++ TCP client/server base on epoll
+# A thin and simple C++ TCP client/server lib base on epoll